Prov-Framework/prov-capture/README.md

 ### TODO for 0.4.0 Release
 - [ ] Implement batched upserts
-- [ ] Re-run performance tests and document

 ### TODO for 1.0.0 Release
-- [ ] Re-test and document with performance improvements
+- [ ] Ensure graceful failure of kafka and DB connection issues with auto-reconnect behavior
-- [ ] Fix 100% sonar issues for performance improvements
-- [ ] Update unit tests to get back to 100% test coverage

 ### TODO for 1.1.0 Release
 - [ ] Add full PROV-O terminology support